silvacms/documentation/source/silva/index.rst

 Installation and Administration
 -------------------------------

-This section describes the installation process of Silva, and system administration tasks that can be done.
+This section describes installation and system administration tasks related to Silva.

 .. toctree::
    :maxdepth: 2